vanshaj8/Promptly/README.md

-# Promptly - Instagram Brand Engagement Tool
+# Promptly - Replies, right on time

 **Promptly** is a SaaS platform that helps brands manage and respond to Instagram comments and mentions from a unified dashboard.
 Connect your Instagram Business account and handle all customer interactions in one place.

+> **Replies, right on time** - Never miss a customer interaction with Promptly's unified Instagram engagement platform.

 ## What Promptly Does